A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Introduction

-Computer-aided detection (CAD) algorithms proposed for automated detection of prostate cancer rely on segmentation of prostate gland as a preprocessing step~\cite{Cameron2016, Chung2015, 30, Khalvati2018, 29, 28,DBLP:journals/corr/abs-1905-13145}.
+Computer-aided detection (CAD) algorithms proposed for automated detection of prostate cancer rely on the segmentation of the prostate gland statistical processing step~\cite{Cameron2016, Chung2015, 30, Khalvati2018, 29, 28,DBLP:journals/corr/abs-1905-13145, meyer2019towards, jensen2019prostate}.
 Recently, deep convolutional networks (CNNs) have led to a series of breakthroughs in the field of computer vision.
 CNN models such as U-net~\cite{3} based architectures have been explored and shown prominent results in medical image segmentation.
-It is of high relevance to perform prostate WG and TZ segmentation on MR modalities such as Diffusion Weighted Imaging (DWI).
-DWI can reveal the internal prostatic anatomy, prostatic margins, and the extent of prostatic tumors~\cite{2, 3}.
-DWI images, however, are subject to variation between different cohorts due to variance in acquisition parameters and scanner manufacturing differences.

-Image variability limits the segmentation performance of CNNs trained on DWI images of a given scanner (source domain) when applied to DWI images acquired by a different scanner (target domain).
-DWI images are acquired with different b-values, which reflect the strength and timing of the gradients used to generate the images~\cite{38}.
-Figure~\ref{fig:example1} shows DWI images of prostate from two different cohorts with b-value of $100s/mm^2$.
+It is of high relevance to perform prostate WG and TZ segmentation on MR modalities such as T2-Weighted (T2w) and Diffusion Weighted Imaging (DWI).
+T2w MR images have higher spatial resolution compared to DWIs and hence easier for CNNs to achieve high segmentation results.
+DWI however can reveal the internal prostatic anatomy, prostatic margins, and the extent of prostatic tumors and are used in functional assessment of the prostate tissue being closely related to cancer biology~\cite{2, 3, 102}.
+In a study by Haider et al \cite{100}, combining T2w and diffusion-weighted MRI has shown improved results in localization of prostate cancer compared to analysis on T2w and DWI separately.
+Another study \cite{101} found that DWI is the primary determining sequence (dominant technique) for clinical cancer diagnosis assessment in prostate peripheral zone.
+Due to the duration of multiparametric prostate MRI protocols, minor movements by the patients are very common, leading to inaccurate co-registration between T2w and DWI.
+Any co-registration mismatch between the sequences can impair the performance of segmentation models that try to segment T2w images first and do registration between T2w and DWI to segment prostate in DWI.
+For these reasons, our focus on this work will be on segmentation on prostate in DW-MRIs without using T2w images.
+DW images, however, are subject to variation between different cohorts due to variance in acquisition parameters and scanner manufacturing differences.
+Image variability limits the segmentation performance of CNNs trained on DWI of a given scanner (source domain) when applied to DWI acquired by a different scanner (target domain).
+DWI are acquired with different b-values, which reflect the strength and timing of the gradients used to generate the images~\cite{38}.
+Fig ~\ref{fig:example1} shows DWI of prostate from two different cohorts with b-value of $100s/mm^2$.

-As it can be seen from Figure~\ref{fig:example1}, there is distinguishable difference in quality and resolution of b-100 images from these two cohorts.
+As it can be seen from Fig~\ref{fig:example1}, there is distinguishable difference in quality and resolution of b-100 images from these two cohorts.

 The task of acquiring medical imaging data and the process of manual contouring of images by radiologists can be cumbersome and expensive.
 Thus, it is imperative to be able to use all available labeled data from different cohorts and scanners, and transfer images and labels from one (source) cohort to the target cohort so that training a segmentation algorithm for the target cohort becomes possible with a minimal amount of labeled images.
 Data variability between cohorts and scanners remains a challenge for transferring learned knowledge from one cohort to another.
 Transfer learning is a promising approach to close the gap caused by data variability in image acquisition~\cite{42}.